UncleMonty/YubiKey_Lock/README.md

       10) This will open a window that provides what YubiKey SN(s) Windows detects.
       11) Open up the "yubi_lock.pyw" file in either a Python Interpreter or a text editor.
       12) Replace the values for your SN(s) and username respectively, and uncomment/comment out the lines needed for your instance.
+      13) There is a section in which you will need to identify the Product_ID of your YubiKey.
+There is a hyperlink provided to take you to the page for this.
+Replace the value from that page to the code accordingly.
-      13) Save your “yubi_lock.pyw" file.
+      14) Save your “yubi_lock.pyw" file.

 5. How to Use the Project